doppar/docs/3.x/controllers.md

 This option creates a controller preconfigured with:
 - A default route (including URI and name)
-- Default Blade views for the controller
+- Default odo views for the controller

 Example:
 ```bash